Fine tuning SMLs

 Copy

-Select the columns we do not need
+We select the columns that we don't need

 remove_columns = [column for column in train_dataset.column_names if column != joke_column]